 - Agreements with States and Territories for the provision of equipment and operation of the JUMP (Joint Urban Monitoring Program) Network

-- Obligations under the ATWS (Australian Tsunami Warning System) project, Geomagnetism project, RVO (Rabaul Volcanological Observatory) project and the Risk Research group.
+- Obligations under the ATWS (Australian Tsunami Warning System) project.

 - The Comprehensive Nuclear Test-Ban Treaty Act 1998, of which a number of key sections have entered into force, is the principle piece of legislation underpinning Australia's obligations to the Comprehensive Nuclear-Test-Ban Treaty